Query Parser and Builder

 <?php

-public static function QueryString::extract($query, string $separator = '&', int $enc_type = PHP_QUERY_RFC3986): array;
+public static function QueryString::extract(?string $query, string $separator = '&', int $enc_type = PHP_QUERY_RFC3986, QueryExtractMode $extractMode = QueryExtractMode::Unmangled): array;

-public static function QueryString::convert(iterable $pairs): array;
+public static function QueryString::convert(iterable $pairs, QueryExtractMode $extractMode = QueryExtractMode::Unmangled): array;

 - The

-QueryString::convertmethod which takes the result ofQueryString::parse
+QueryString::convertmethod takes the result ofQueryString::parse

-$query = 'module=show&arr.test[1]=sid&arr test[4][two]=fred&+module+=hide';
+$query = 'module=show&arr.test[1]=sid&arr test[4][two]=fred&+module+=hide&null';

-$params = QueryString::extract($query, '&', PHP_QUERY_RFC1738);
+$native = QueryString::extract($query, '&', PHP_QUERY_RFC1738, QueryExtractMode::Native);

-// $params contains [
+// $native contains [

 // 'module' = 'show',